Caf Champions League: Al Ahly's Mosimane laments Wydad Casablanca defeat – ‘The better team lost’ | Goal.com

 “I do not know how anyone can say that the Caf Champions League final was well organized.
 I think the Moroccans are the only ones who said that” he continued.

 “The referee took three minutes to replace his watch.
-Also, the ball boys took a lot of time to bring the balls back to the players, and that was a normal thing to happen, especially that we play at Wydad’s ground.
-Eventually, it was normal that Wydad win the title.”
+Also, the ball boys took a lot of time to bring the balls back to the players, and that was a normal thing to happen, especially since we play at Wydad’s ground.
+Eventually, it was normal that Wydad won the title.”

 Prior to the showdown, Mosimane had showered encomium on Gomes – expressing his confidence in his abilities.